 Her theatrical designs have been featured in productions at the Old Globe Theater, Geffen Playhouse, South Coast Repertory, Seattle Repertory, Guthrie Theater and the Kennedy Center.
 On Broadway, she designed the costumes of August Wilson’s production Two Trains Running.

 Karvonides-Dushenko’s designs for opera include Alcina in Karlsruhe, Germany; Proving Up for Opera Omaha; The Human Voice and Breaking the Waves (based on the 1996 Lars Von Tier film) for Opera Philadelphia; and Iphigenia in Tauris for Teatro National San Carlo in Lisbon, Portugal.

 She has given guest lectures on the art of costume design around the world including in Prague, Czech Republic; Cardiff, Wales; and New York City.
 In Summer 2018, she conducted a week-long seminar in Lecce, Italy.

-Karvonides-Dushenko received her M.F.A. in theater design from Yale School of Drama, has a B.F.A. from Emerson College and also attended the Fashion Institute of Technology in New York.
+Karvonides-Dushenko received her M.F.A. in theater design from Yale School of Drama and her B.F.A. from Emerson College.